Tuesday, March 10, 2026

 I already made a post on how the Otome Villainess sub genre is based on a type of Otome Game that has never existed.
 And I've since learned I'm not the only one who's noticed that.

-But I've enjoyed some of these shows regardless, because for being founded on a seemingly insulting misrepresentation they still are not basing every Joke on "isn't it messed up Otome Games are like this" instead they just do what a good Shoujo Anime always does within that framing.
+But I've enjoyed some of these shows regardless, because for being founded on a seemingly insulting misrepresentation they still are not just basing every Joke on "isn't it messed up Otome Games are like this" instead they just do what a good Shoujo Anime always does within that framing.

 The show Trapped In A Dating Sim: The World of Otome Games is Tough for Mobs commonly shortened to MobuSeka has gotten particular ire from those who are mad about this genre's mistaken premise.
 Because at least this is the one sub type of modern Isekai were the leads are usually Girls.
 So using this premise to make another typical male power fantasy Harem feels particularly egregious to them.

 What would be the appeal of this kind of story if it unironically existed?
 The appeal would be Romances that defy class barriers.
-The protagonist in ModuSeka as he starts felling in love with the two main girls feels like his unworthy of them, like they are the lead characters and he is just a background character.
+The protagonist in ModuSeka as he starts felling in love with the two main girls feels like he is unworthy of them, like they are the lead characters and he is just a background character.
 As a Romance it is in fact doing exactly what you'd expect the non existent genre to do only gender inverted and with a meta twist.

 I also find it interesting to think about in the context of my thesis about how much 21st century Otaku media has it roots in Boys in the 90s enjoying Shoujo Media and taking influence from it.

-I also really like Luxion, of every Anime character you could jokingly compare to Jarvis, he might be the best.
+I also really like Luxion, of every Anime character you could jokingly compare to MCU Jarvis, he might be the best.

 Tuesday, January 13, 2026